-- E. All shipments shall be inspected prior to loading. - F. The moisture level of the cashews shall be 3%-5%, as determined by a Loss on Drying Method using a moisture balance at 105°C, AACCI Method 44-15 (modified) or an equivalent loss on drying method that correlates with AOAC Official Method 925.40 Moisture in Nuts and Nut Products or equivalent vacuum oven method. - G. If a roast test is required in a contract, it should be conducted in accordance with Appendix II. - H. Strong blocking is not permitted.
-Strong blocking is defined as blocking which cannot be freed other than with the use of external tools. - I. Cashew kernels shall be free of hard or sharp foreign objects and hair.
+- G. The moisture level of the cashews shall be 3%-5%, as determined by the AOAC reference method. - H. If a roast test is required in a contract, it should be conducted in accordance with Appendix II.
+(Scrapes) - I. Strong blocking is not permitted.
+Strong blocking is defined as blocking which cannot be freed other than with the use of external tools. - J. Cashew kernels shall be free of hard or sharp foreign objects and hair.